eddieblu/startup/README.md

 I am going to use the required technologies in the following ways.

 - **HTML** - Uses correct HTML structure for the application.
 Two HTML pages (a login page and a gratitude feed page).
-- **CSS** - Establishes consistent styling across different screen sizes.
-Uses good whitespace, colour choice, and contrast.
+- **CSS** - Application styling that looks good on different screen sizes.
+Uses good whitespace, colour choice and contrast.
-- **React** - Provides registration, login, daily posting, showing the feed, and reacting to others’ posts in real-time.
+- **React** - Provides registration, login, daily posting, feed display, and real-time post reactions.
 A separate admin route allows only admins to reset other users’ passwords.
 - **Service** - Backend service with endpoints for:
   - **/api/registration** (user registration)
   - **/api/login** (user authentication)
   - **/api/gratitude** (submitting and retrieving gratitude posts)
   - **/api/heart** (real-time reactions)
   - **/api/admin/reset** (admin-only password reset)
-- **DB/Login** - Stores user credentials, daily gratitude posts, and heart-react data.
-Includes secure password hashing.
-Users must be authenticated to post or react.
-Automatically removes posts older than one day
+- **DB/Login** - Stores users, gratitude posts, and heart-react data in database.
+Register and login users.
+Credentials securely stored in database (password hashing).
+Users must be authenticated to post, view posts or react.
+Posts older than one day are automatically removed.
 - **WebSocket** - Broadcasts new posts and heart-reacts instantly to all connected clients for real-time feed updates.